YJonmo/EndoMapNet/README.md

 It is tested on Ubuntu 18 and cuda 10.

-Here is also the link for semantic labels of the knee arthrocopy images:
+Here is also the link for semantic labels of the knee arthrocopy images (~3400 images):

 https://drive.google.com/file/d/1bwvJXzFETtwBIlgR--HSzOnrBqCpdVnF/view?usp=sharing

 TO DO LIST: